cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 Having the `vpc-flow-logs-bucket` Atmos component provisioned into the `ue2-dev` Atmos stack, we can now configure the `vpc` Atmos component to obtain the outputs from the remote state of the `vpc-flow-logs-bucket` component and provision it into the `ue2-dev` stack.

-In the `components/terraform/infra/vpc/remote-state.tf` file, we first configure the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to obtain the remote state for the `vpc-flow-logs-bucket` component:
+In the `components/terraform/infra/vpc/remote-state.tf` file, configure the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to obtain the remote state for the `vpc-flow-logs-bucket` component: